User Manual / Field types

 A selectfield that allows for multiple items to be selected.

 Allows one to choose a specific template for each particular record.
-Can add additional fields by using the feature "Template specific fields".

 This field will determine what "slug" or permalink is used for accessing the record on the frontend.